Identification

 In these cases, the Asylum Act encourages the adoption of necessary measures to guarantee a specialised treatment to these groups.
 These provisions, however, do not really concern procedural arrangements.
 Instead, the law makes a reference to protection measures and assistance and services provided to the person.[1]
 In addition, due to the lack of a Regulation on the implementation of the Asylum Act to date, Article 46, as other provisions, is not implemented in practice.

-Early risk assessment and other types of vulnerability identification in practice are conducted by asylum officers or police officers during the conduct of the asylum interview with the applicant, or by civil society organisations that provide services and assistance during the asylum process and within asylum reception centres.
+Early risk assessment and other types of vulnerability identification are either conducted by asylum officers or police officers during the applicant’s asylum interview, or by civil society organisations that provide services and assistance during the asylum process and within asylum reception centres.
 In addition, the increase in the number of asylum seekers since 2017 exacerbated difficulties in the identification of vulnerabilities.
 The OAR does not collect disaggregated statistics on vulnerable groups.

-The role of UNHCR should also be highlighted, as it plays an important consultative role during the whole asylum process.
+UNHCR plays an important consultative role during the whole asylum process.
 Under the Asylum Act, all registered asylum claims shall be communicated to the UN agency, which will be able to gather information on the application, to participate in the applicant’s hearings and to submit reports to be included in the applicant’s record.[2]
 In addition, UNHCR takes part in the Inter-Ministerial Commission of Asylum and Refuge (CIAR), with the right to speak but not to vote, playing a central role in the identification of particular vulnerabilities during the decision-making process.

 The framework of Migrant Temporary Stay Centres (CETI) in Ceuta and Melilla might be regarded as a missed opportunity for early identification of vulnerable profiles within mixed migration flows.
 These centres manage the first reception of undocumented newly arrived migrants and non-identified asylum seekers, before they are transferred to the Spanish peninsula.
 For this reason, CETI could provide an opportunity for the establishment of a mechanism of early identification of most vulnerable collectives.
 NGOs and UNHCR who work in the CETI try to implement this important task, but the limited resources, frequent overcrowding of the centres and short-term stay of the persons prevent them from effectively doing so.